top of page

 I am a book detective.
 I investigate, acquire (sometimes not in that order) and sell for a slight profit, interesting books.
 On rare occasions, I read the book before I sell it!
 I enjoy discovering past and current truths.
 My focus area is Americana.
 The Captain’s Log is my book discovery adventure series (nonfiction about fiction).[1]

-I track down hard to find books for clients.
-Thus far, I have tracked down specific books in Canada, Germany and all over the United States for my clients.
-Every day, I am intrigued due to investigating "a new" ancient find and assessing how society currently values it.
+I occasionally track down books for clients.
+Thus far, I have acquired specific books in Canada, Germany and all over the United States for my trusted clients.
+I am continually intrigued when investigating "a new" ancient find and assessing how society currently values it.
 Do you have something that you want me to find at a reasonable price?

 This biographical essay is my story about books.
 The target audience is the prospective client with one, a few, or a mass collection of books.
 Am I someone you may wish to contact about your books?
-This will help to answer that question.
+This essay may help to answer that question.

 Bottom Line Up Front (BLUF): I am particularly interested in the history of conflict and its resolution, biography, maps, farming, manufacturing, and science fiction/fantasy throughout the ages.
 The books can be new or ancient, in any condition, and preferably in English or German.
 I do not shy away from legal, controversial genre.
 My other interests change daily with the tides as the market ebbs and flows.
 I only buy books by appointment.
 Please call (319) 351-3166 to discuss the best options for your situation.
 Thank you.